LuluDansMaRue/kubernetes-docker-lab/docs/gcp/sql.md

             secretName: cloudsql-instance-credentials
 ```

-Futhermore let's update our bobba-api container in order to pass the credentials that we generated from the ```cloudsql-db-credentials```
+Futhermore we're updating the bobba-api container definition by providing ```env``` variables based on the ```cloudsql-db-credentials``` secret we create earlier.
+(This will override the original environment variables set to the Dockerfile.release)

 ```yaml
 containers: